 A type of paint that is very “thin,” or low in viscosity and formulated so pigment penetrates the surface rather than remaining in a film on top of the surface.

-Solving your wood moisture problems It’s no mystery.
+Moisture can cause a wide range of hardwood flooring problems It’s no mystery.
 The leading cause of flooring failures is moisture.
 Industry experts say approximately 85% of all installation failures result from moisture problems.
-In fact, moisture accounts for more than $1 billion in damages...
+In fact, moisture accounts for more...

-Solving your wood moisture problems According to the National Wood Flooring Association, the following are common problems encountered when installing and/or finishing hardwood flooring.
-We’ve included prevention tips as well as cures to help you identify, correct –...
+Prevention and Cures for Installation and Finishing Issues According to the National Wood Flooring Association, the following are common problems encountered when installing and/or finishing hardwood flooring.
+We’ve included prevention tips as well as cures to help...